Many acts and policies exist around gender identity. These are to protect people who identify as transgender from discrimination.

 The Patient Advice and Support Service can be accessed from any Citizens Advice Bureau in Scotland.

-If you're experiencing mental health issues as a result of gender dysphoria, help is available.
+Help is available if you’re experiencing mental health issues as a result of gender dysphoria.

 Contact Switchboard LGBT+ on 0300 330 0630, from 10am to 10pm every day.